balenamiaa/zi-study/design_system.md

 - Rely on neutral colors for most UI elements
 - Ensure color is not the only means of conveying information
 - Dark theme uses pink-tinted background for brand consistency
-- Light theme uses soft blue-tinted background for a calm, modern feel
+- Light theme uses soft pink-tinted background for a calm, modern feel

 ## Iconography